Patbox/mrpack4server/README.md

 - `local.mrpack` within server's root directory, making it directly use provided mrpack file instead of pulling it from Modrinth.

+Worth noting, default jar only supports Java 21.
+If you want to run it on older releases use jar ending with `-jvm8`, which should run on Java 8 or newer.

+You can create bundled variant by hand or by running `java -cp mrpack4server.jar eu.pb4.mrpackserver.Create`.
+By default, without any arguments, it will copy currently provided `modpack-info.json` file, but you can also set it with arguments (`--arg  --value`), where it mirrors all arguments from `modpack-info.json` (aka `--project_id my_modpack --version_id 1.2.3` will create jar with these defined).
+Additionally, you can use the `--out` argument to set output file path, by default being set to `--out server.jar`.

 ### `modpack-info.json` format:
 `modpack-info.json` is a regular json file without support for comments.
 Ones provided below are purely